andresr27/hackerrank-python/README.md

-# Repo for programming tests, so boring...
+# Repo for coding and tests

-## IceCream Parlor results: Is binary search the way to go?
+### IceCream Parlor results: Is binary search the way to go?

-We are solving a big test case here, tests/input00.txt, and this are results I got.
+We are solving a big test case here, tests/input00.txt, and these are the results I got.

 > time python3 test_iceCreamParlor_binarySearch.py
 ```